vittoriotriassi/bachelors-thesis/README.md

 ## Implementation

 Here you can find the source code needed to make the App's prototype work.
 It is already in the document's appendix though.
-Then, I'll give some more details.

 - [QueueManager](https://github.com/vittoriotriassi/QueueManager).
 - [AndroidClient](https://github.com/vittoriotriassi/AndroidClient).